 Cupitt sees his religion of ordinary human life as the "Kingdom theology" that historic Christianity always knew it must eventually move to, after the end of the age of the Church and the arrival of a final religion of immediate commitment to this world and this life only.

 This final religion, which Cupitt calls 'solar living', has a few followers everywhere, but is particularly to be found on the most liberal wing of the British Society of Friends, the Quakers.
-Indeed, a non-theist Friends Network UK is currently being established.
+Indeed, a Non-Theist Friends Network UK has now been established.

 In philosophy, Cupitt starts from the philosophy of ordinary human life.
 It sees everything under great unifying metaphors, such as the Sun, or the Fountain.
 The resulting outlook may be seen as standing in the existentialist tradition.
 In ethics, Cupitt sees our modern humanitarian ethics as the legacy of Jesus and of historic Christianity.